OpenNebula/docs/source/operation/vm_management/img_guide.rst

 Image file upload to the server via the client browser is possible.
 The process is as follow:

--  Step 1: The client uploads the whole image file to the server in a temporal file in the ``tpmdir`` folder specified in the configuration.
+-  Step 1: The client uploads the whole image file to the server in a temporal file in the ``tmpdir`` folder specified in the configuration.
 -  Step 2: OpenNebula registers an Image setting the PATH to that temporal file.
 -  Step 3: OpenNebula copies the image file to the datastore.
 -  Step 4: The temporal file is deleted and the request returns successfully to the user (a message pops up indicating that Image was uploaded correctly).